How to Activate/Manage Your NetID (Faculty and Staff)

 - So what makes a password “strong” as opposed to “weak”?

-An MSU NetID is your unique electronic identity that gives you access to a growing number of online services at the University.
-Your MSU NetID is based on your last name plus one or more characters from your first name.
+A Montclair State NetID is your unique electronic identity that gives you access to a growing number of online services at the University.
+Your NetID is based on your last name plus one or more characters from your first name.

 Faculty/staff NetIDs will look like this: